geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 On Nexus One, the operation voids the warranty and is irreversible.

-On Nexus S and Nexus S 4G, the bootloader can be locked back with
+On Nexus S, Nexus S 4G, and Galaxy Nexus, the bootloader can be locked back with

     $ fastboot oem lock

 ## Obtaining proprietary binaries ##

-While it's possible to build and run a system using exclusively source code from Android Open-Source Project, such a system can only use the devices' hardware capabilities for which Open-Source support exists.
+Starting with IceCreamSandwich, the Android Open-Source Project can't be used from pure source code only, and requires additional hardware-related proprietary libraries to run, specifically for hardware graphics acceleration.

-Official binaries for Nexus S and Nexus S 4G can be downloaded from [Google's Nexus driver page](http://code.google.com/android/nexus/drivers.html), which add access to additional hardware capabilities with non-Open-Source code.
+Official binaries for Nexus S, Nexus S 4G, Galaxy Nexus, and PandaBoard can be downloaded from
+[Google's Nexus driver page](http://code.google.com/android/nexus/drivers.html), which add access to additional hardware capabilities with non-Open-Source code.